 - (3) The Class P Units are not traditional options and, therefore, there is no exercise price or option expiration date associated with them. - (4) Each of our Named Executive Officers was granted stock options under the 2021 Plan.
-The unvested stock options will vest and become exercisable as follows: (i) 33.3% on the first anniversary of the grant date, (ii) 33.3% vest on the second anniversary of the grant date, and (iii) 33.4% on the third anniversary of the grant date, subject to the continued employment of Named Executive Officer through each vesting date. - (5) Each of our Named Executive Officers was granted RSUs under the 2021 Plan that vest as follows: (i) 33.3% on the first anniversary of the grant date, (ii) 33.3% vest on the second anniversary of the grant date, and (iii) 33.4% on the third anniversary of the grant date, subject to the continued employment of Named Executive Officer through each vesting date. - (6) Each of our Named Executive Officers was granted performance-based RSUs under the 2021 Plan (as shown in the penultimate far right column) that vest on December 31, 2025 and convert into shares Common Stock based upon the Company's closing price of its Common Stock on December 31, 2025 ("Closing Price") as follows: (i) for a Closing Price equal to or less than \$3.00 per share of Common Stock, 0% times the number of RSUs granted, (ii) for a Closing Price equal to \$5.00 per share of Common Stock, 100% times the number of RSUs granted, and (iii) for a Closing Price equal to or greater than \$7.00 per share of Common Stock, 100% times the number of RSUs granted, and (iii) for a Closing Price equal to or greater than \$7.00 per share of Common Stock as of December 31, 2025.
+The unvested stock options will vest and become exercisable as follows: (i) 33.33% on the first anniversary of the grant date, (ii) 33.33% vest on the second anniversary of the grant date, and (iii) 33.34% on the third anniversary of the grant date, subject to the continued employment of Named Executive Officer through each vesting date. - (5) Each of our Named Executive Officers was granted RSUs under the 2021 Plan that vest as follows: (i) 33.33% on the first anniversary of the grant date, (ii) 33.33% vest on the second anniversary of the grant date, and (iii) 33.34% on the third anniversary of the grant date, subject to the continued employment of Named Executive Officer through each vesting date. - Each of our Named Executive Officers was granted performance-based RSUs under the 2021 Plan (as shown in the penultimate far right column) that vest on December 31, 2025 and convert into shares Common Stock based upon the Company's closing price of its Common Stock on December 31, 2025 ("2025 Closing Price") as follows: (i) for a 2025 Closing Price equal to or less than \$3.00 per share of Common Stock, 0% times the number of RSUs granted, (ii) for a 2025 Closing Price equal to \$5.00 per share of Common Stock, 100% times the number of RSUs granted, and (iii) for a 2025 Closing Price equal to or greater than \$7.00 per share of Common Stock, 200% times the number of RSUs granted, subject to the continued employment of Named Executive Officer through the vesting date.
+Straight-line interpolation will be used to determine the conversion rate for a 2025 Closing Price greater than \$3.00 but less than \$7.00 per share of Common Stock as of December 31, 2025.